shreyasbapat/thoughts/_posts/2022-01-06-mid-pandemic-realisations.md

 I am in general a happy person.
 I am now a pet parent, spend most of my day in positivity.
 I tend to block away from all possible hindrances to my mental peace in this process.

 I have started paying a lot of attention to what I eat.
 I have stopped eating grains.
 I consume a huge amount of protein in a day sourced naturally.
 I used to drink a lot of carbonated soft drinks, this has turned into very very occasional stuff, last few times I went out, I had hot chocolate.
-I can do 30 pushups now easily (YES 30) - I am planning to push myself beyond this pretty soon.
+I can do 30 pull-ups now easily (YES 30) - I am planning to push myself beyond this pretty soon.
 I am a 66 kg individual now.
 Outfits fit very well, I notice that they in general look better on me than 1 year back.
 I am happier and content with what I have.

 I stopped writing for a few months, but that does not mean I did not do anything.
 I started creating digital art.
 Though I am still learning, I already see myself holding a stylus and creating something nice to look at.